Visual-Code-Space/Visual-Code-Space/README.md

 ### Unleash the Power of Customization

-Visual Code Space supports custom plugins written in BeanShell, allowing you to tailor the editor to your specific needs.
+Visual Code Space supports custom plugins written in Java, allowing you to tailor the editor to your specific needs.
+For detailed instructions and examples, please refer to our [Basic Plugin](docs/plugins/basic-docs.md) documentation.

-#### Getting Started

-1. **Create a Plugin Directory:**

-* Use the application settings to create a new plugin.
-The plugin directory will be located at `/storage/emulated/0/VCSpace/plugins/<your-plugin-package>`.

-2. **Modify the Entry Point (Optional):**

-* To use a different function as the entry point, update the `entryPoint` field in the `manifest.json` file to the name of the desired function.
-For example, to use `startPlugin`, set `entryPoint` to `"startPlugin"`.

-3. **Run Your Plugin:**

-* Visual Code Space will automatically load and execute your plugin upon application startup.

-For detailed instructions and examples, please refer to our [Create a Plugin](docs/create_plugin.md) documentation.

 ## 🤝 Contributing